-The compensation schedule described in the paragraph above reflects the current compensation, which may not have been in place for the Fund's full fiscal year ended January 31, 2021 or the full calendar year ended December 31, 2020.
-Amounts do not include expenses reimbursed to Trustees for attending Board meetings, which in the aggregate amounted to \$12,268 for the calendar year ended December 31, 2020.
+As of January 2, 2024, the Eaton Vance fund complex consists of 127 registered investment companies or series thereof.
+The compensation schedule disclosed above reflects the current compensation, which may not have been in place for each Fund's full fiscal year ended November 30, 2023 or the full calendar year ended December 31, 2023.
+Amounts do not include expenses reimbursed to Trustees for attending Board meetings, which in the aggregate amounted to \$95,050 for the calendar year ended December 31, 2023.
+Mr. Bowser began serving as Trustee effective January 4, 2023 and thus the compensation figure listed for the Fund and Fund Complex is estimated based on amount he would have received if he had been Trustee for the full fiscal year ended November 30, 2023.

-based upon the performance of such investments.
-Deferral of Trustees' fees in accordance with the Deferred Compensation Plan will have a negligible effect on the assets, liabilities, and net income of a participating Fund, and will not obligate the Fund to retain the services of any Trustee or obligate the Fund to pay any particular level of compensation to the Trustee.
-The Fund does not have a retirement plan for its Trustees.
+Trustees of each Fund who are not affiliated with Eaton Vance may elect to defer receipt of all or a percentage of their annual fees in accordance with the terms of a Trustees Deferred Compensation Plan (the "Deferred Compensation Plan").
+Under the Deferred Compensation Plan, an eligible Trustee may elect to have his or her deferred fees invested in the shares of one or more funds in the Eaton Vance family of funds, and the amount paid to the Trustees under the Deferred Compensation Plan will be determined based upon the performance of such investments.
+Deferral of Trustees' fees in accordance with the Deferred Compensation Plan will have a negligible effect on the assets, liabilities, and net income of a participating Fund, and will not obligate a Fund to retain the services of any Trustee or obligate a Fund to pay any particular level of compensation to the Trustee.
+No Fund has a pension or retirement plan for its Trustees.

-The Board of Trustees recommends that shareholders vote FOR the election of the Trustee nominees of the Fund.
+The Board recommends that shareholders vote FOR the election of the Trustee nominees of each Fund.